Lesson 3 - Force and Torque

 In similar manner a Moment of Force around an axis can be defined.
 In order to find it, Force should first be projected on the plane, which is perpendicular to the axis.
 Then the projected force is multiplied by the distance between the impact line and axis.
 It's better to understand from the following figure:

-In simple words, Moment of force is a measure of twisting impact applied to the body.
+Simply put, Moment of force is a measure of twisting impact applied to the body.
 The direction of Torque vector coincides with the axis, which the body will be twisted around.
-Every plane perpendicular to the axis will be a twisting plane (rotation occurs in this plane).
+Every plane perpendicular to the axis will be a twisting plane (rotation occurs in this plane)

 In order to increase Torque, either Force of lever arm should be increased.